 Section II: Free Response — 6 questions; 1 hour and 30 minutes

-- 5 questions asking you to relate two or more different content areas through a response or solution to a statistics or probability problem
+- 5 short-answer questions asking you to relate two or more different content areas through a response or solution to a statistics or probability problem

 You'll need to bring a graphing calculator with statistical capabilities to the exam.